 Spain is an incredibly interesting holiday destination that caters to anything a tourist could look for, from warm beaches and leisure to historical monuments and art.
-These 18 Facts will give you a snippet of what this lovely country has to offer.
+These 18 interesting and unique facts about Spain will give you a snippet of what this lovely country has to offer.

 It has a lot to offer those wanting to explore its rich culture and history.
 There are many medieval castles and ancient sites that can be toured while visiting the country, remnants of Spain’s exciting past.